The Garden Grazer

 Vegetables: Add other veggies such as potato, sweet potato, butternut squash, celery, cabbage, green beans, mushrooms, zucchini, summer squash, red bell pepper, etc. You can also include a couple tablespoons tomato paste to thicken and flavor the broth even more.

-Instant Pot note: I have not tried this in a pressure cooker, however people have reported success with this cooking method.
+Instant Pot note: I haven't tried this recipe in a pressure cooker, however people have reported success with this cooking method.
 (One person said they sautéed the onion, carrot, and garlic first, then added everything and cooked on high for about 7 minutes.)

 Serving

 Garnish: Top your bowl with fresh herbs like cilantro or parsley before serving.
-Or you can also add a squeeze of lemon juice or lime juice to brighten it up.
+Or you can also add a squeeze of lemon juice to brighten it up.

 Storing

-Store leftovers in a sealed container in the fridge.
-We find they keep well for about 5-6 days.
+Let the soup cool, then store leftovers in a sealed container in the fridge.
+I find it keeps well for about 5-6 days.
+(The leftovers are just as great, if not better!)

 Freezing: Lentil soup freezes well and is a great option for freezer meals.
 Just be sure to let it cool completely before freezing.
 It should keep for about 1-2 months.